sarvenazrobotics/PIC-lcd-hd44780-float-display/README.md

 Power	Check: +5V and GND connections
 Backlight: Verify LCD pins 15 and 16
 RW Pin:	Ensure RW (pin 5) is connected to GND

+## Performance Tips
+- Use 4-bit mode to save I/O pins (same as this project)

+- Minimize delay_ms() calls in interrupt contexts

+- Store strings in ROM using const keyword

+- Batch commands when possible

+- Use __delay_us() for short delays to save CPU time